manfredsteyer/2023_01_11/index.md

 ### Description

-Function that returns a `Provider`-Array cross-casted into the `EnvironmentProviders`-Type.
-This makes sure, the providers can also be used in an environment scope, which is the root scope or the scope introduced with a lazy routing configuration.
+A Provider Factory is a function returning an Array with providers for a given library.
+This Array is cross-casted into Angular's `EnvironmentProviders` type to make sure, the providers can only be used in an environment scope -- first and foremost the root scope and scopes introduced with lazy routing configurations.

-Angular and NGRX put this function into a file `provider.ts`.
+Angular and NGRX place such functions in files called `provider.ts`.

 ### Example

+The following Provider Function `provideLogger` takes a partial `LoggerConfiguration` and uses it to create some providers:

 ```typescript
 export function provideLogger(